Rudigus/automation-scripts/README.md

-# automation-scripts
+# Automation Scripts
-Scripts to automate tasks
+Scripts to automate a variety of tasks

+## Video

+To be added